Self-Appraisal Answers Examples pdf – Download

 During your self-evaluation, it’s important that you’re critical of your own performance and honest about areas you need to improve on.
 It’s understandable that you may want to explain away your shortcomings with reasons that demonstrate you had little control over the situation, but you should also be honest with yourself about if there was anything you could have done better.

-Things to Avoid in Your Performance Appraisal
+Two Things to Avoid in Your Performance Appraisal

 When you’re preparing for your appraisal and you already have some employee self-evaluation sample answers in mind, you need to understand that there are some key things to avoid during your performance appraisal.